IBM-Cloud/docs/services/ObjectStorage/objectstorge_usingobjectstorage.md

   ```

 ## Unbinding and deprovisioning {{site.data.keyword.objectstorageshort}} {: #deprovisioning-object-storage}

 ### How to deprovision your {{site.data.keyword.objectstorageshort}} service
 1. Select your service from the {{site.data.keyword.Bluemix_notm}} dashboard.
 2. Click the gear icon and select **Delete Service**.

-**Warning:** If you deprovision an IBM {{site.data.keyword.objectstorageshort}} for {{site.data.keyword.Bluemix_notm}} service instance, the cloud project and Swift account are deleted.
+**Attention:** If you deprovision an IBM {{site.data.keyword.objectstorageshort}} for {{site.data.keyword.Bluemix_notm}} service instance, the cloud project and Swift account are deleted.
 All containers and objects in the deprovisioned instance are deleted from Swift and cannot be restored.

 ### Unbinding an application or deleting a service key